 If you have yet to sit down and map out your social media destination, you are not likely to succeed.
-Of course, there are always the lucky ones that somehow manage to hit the lottery after they have only ever purchased one ticket.
+Of course, there are always the lucky ones who somehow manage to hit the lottery after they have only purchased one ticket.

 Know Your Audience